AniketVishwakarma21/AniketVishwakarma21/README.md

 ###

-<h4 align="left"> 💻 Experienced in Java, JavaScript, SQL, Python, and front-end development with React and responsive design.
+<h4 align="left">Computer Science Engineering student with hands-on experience in Java, JavaScript, Python, and SQL.
+Proficient in front-end development using React, with a strong focus on building responsive, scalable, and user-friendly web applications.

-Solved 100+ coding challenges on LeetCode, GeeksforGeeks.
+Solved 100+ coding problems on platforms such as LeetCode and GeeksforGeeks, demonstrating strong problem-solving abilities and a solid foundation in data structures and algorithms.

-  Awarded two national-level certificates as a group leader in The Bharat Scout & Guide (Madhya Pradesh, 2022).</h4>
+Recognized as a group leader with four  national-level certifications from The Bharat Scout & Guide (Madhya Pradesh), reflecting proven leadership, teamwork, and discipline.

+Highly motivated to learn emerging technologies and contribute effectively to software development and front-end engineering roles.

+Open to opportunities in Software Development and Frontend Development.</h4>

 ###